-(Increased ENGAGEMENT, LIGHTNESS of the Forehand, SELF-CARRIAGE)

-The horse shows collection when he lowers and engages his hindguarters-shortening and narrowing his base of support, resulting in lightness and mobility of the forehand.
-Because the center of mass is shifted backward, the forehand is lightened and elevated; the horse feels more 'uphill'.
+Acceptance of the bit is identified by the horse quietly chewing the bit.
+This activates the salivary glands so that the mouth becomes moist and production of saliva is evident.
+The softly moving tongue should remain under the bit.
+The quality of the connection and balance can be evaluated by releasing the reins to demonstrate self-carriage or by allowing the horse to chew the reins out of the hands to demonstrate relaxation.
+COLLECTION (Balance and Lightness of the Forehand from Increased Engagement) The horse shows collection when he lowers and engages his hindquarters, shortening and narrowing his base of support, resulting in lightness and mobility of the forehand.
+Because the center of mass is shifted backward, the forehand is lightened and elevated.
+The horse feels more "uphill."
 The horse's neck is raised and arched and the whole top line is stretched.
-He shows shorter, but powerful, cadenced, steps and strides.
-Elevation must be the result of, and relative to, the lowering of the hindquarters.
-This is called 'Relative Elevation'.
-It indicates a training problem if the horse raises his neck without displacement of his center of mass to the rear.
-This is called 'Absolute Elevation' and can, if pervasive, adversely affect the horse's health and his way of going.
-Collection with Relative Elevation will enhance the horse's selfcarriage, so that he can be ridden almost entirely off the seat, and the aids of the legs and especially those of the hands can become very light.
+He shows shorter, but powerful, cadenced steps and strides.
+Elevation must be the result of and relative to the lowering of the hindquarters.
+Collection will enhance the horse's self-carriage, so that he can be ridden almost entirely off the seat.
+The aids of the legs and especially those of the hands can become very light.